bjspatel/todo-api/README.md

 # ToDo API

-This is a ToDo application API built using NestJS.
-The application uses MongoDB as the database and serves endpoints for managing tasks, users, and authentication.
+This is a ToDo application API built using **NestJS**, and **MongoDB**.
+The application serves endpoints for managing tasks, users, and authentication.
 For protecting the endpoints, authentication is done with the help of short-living access-token, and long-living refresh-token.
 It also provides Swagger documentation for the API.

 ## Table of Contents
 - [ToDo API](#todo-api)